Some days, you just want to grill burgers in your robe.

 Best Trees For Privacy

-- Canadian Hemlock is a great privacy tree for picky conditions.
+Canadian Hemlock is a great privacy tree for picky conditions.
 It thrives in the cold, doesn’t mind poor soil, is happy in sun or shade.
 Plant a few of them together and they’ll grow into a dense privacy hedge that also offers protective winter cover for birds and small furry critters.

 Best Bushes For Privacy

-Here’s a look at three winners:
+Here’s a look at three of the best privacy screening shrubs.

-- Juniper ‘Wichita Blue’ has a beautiful blue-gray color all year long, creates a nice thick screen and will eventually grow to 15 to 25 feet tall and six to eight feet wide.
+Juniper ‘Wichita Blue’ has a beautiful blue-gray color all year long, creates a nice thick screen and will eventually grow to 15 to 25 feet tall and six to eight feet wide.
 No worries about deer with this shrub, but the birds will thank you — they love the silvery blue berries.
 If you’re anxious for privacy fast, this is a good choice.
 It’s a speedy grower, adding 6 to 12 inches a year.

-- North Privet creates a fast-growing hedge, growing up to 3 feet per year.
+North Privet creates a fast-growing hedge, growing up to 3 feet per year.
 Its dense, dark, glossy green foliage makes a nice backdrop for colorful annuals or perennials if you want a layered look.

-- Red Twig Dogwood is deciduous, so it’s a good choice if you’re mostly concerned about privacy for your deck or patio in the summer months, but you’ll be rewarded with its striking red twigs in the winter.
+Red Twig Dogwood is deciduous, so it’s a good choice if you’re mostly concerned about privacy for your deck or patio in the summer months, but you’ll be rewarded with its striking red twigs in the winter.
 This popular shrub grows up to eight feet tall, spreads several feet wide and has pretty white flowers in the summer.

 Best Grasses For Privacy